rust-lang/book/second-edition/src/ch03-03-how-functions-work.md

 Running this code will print `The value of x is: 6`.
 What happens if we place a semicolon at the end of the line containing `x + 1`, changing it from an expression to a statement?
-We'll get an error:
+We’ll get an error:

 <span class="filename">Filename: src/main.rs</span>